sw1zpwr/whitebit-api/Public/http-public-v2-doc.md

 ```
 [GET] /api/v2/public/fee
 ```
-This endpoint retrieves trading fee.
+This endpoint retrieves the trading fee.

 **Response is cached for:**
 _1 second_